Refresh page if pictures don't load fully:

 is remarkable and unlike anything else in the butterfly world to the

 best of my knowledge.
 Male and female face each other and alternately

 touch antennae and clap their wings.
-Eggs are laid on various Fabiaceae and there are two broods
+Eggs are laid on various Fabiaceae and there

 in most of Europe - just one in the far north.
 The butterfly hibernates